FZJ-JSC/JUBE/docs/devel.rst

 folder ``htmlcov`` with html files visualizing the code coverage by adding colors for covered and uncovered regions of the code.
 The summary can be viewed in ``index.html``.

+Testing for multiprocessing parts need to be performed manually.
+The corresponding file is located in ``tests/multiprocessing_tests.py``

+Make sure to add tests for your developments.

 Documentation creation